Gus-ARP/mind-sdk-python/README.md

 	python setup.py install

 *It is highly recommended to install __XMind SDK for python__ under an isolated python environment using [virtualenv](https://pypi.python.org/pypi/virtualenv)*

+##Set PYTHONPATH
+You must set PYTHONPATH environment variable to '.'.

+In Eclipse (with PyDev plugin): modify the 'Run Configuration' and define varaiable PYTHONPATH = . (with the 'Environment' Tab)

 ##Usage